Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 Working Group: Limited Additional Mechanisms for PKIX and SMIME (lamps)

 This document describes how to layer the Certificate Management Protocol (CMP) over HTTP.
-It includes the updates on RFC 6712 specified in CMP Updates RFC 9480 Section 3 and obsoleted both documents.
+It includes the updates to RFC 6712 specified in RFC 9480 Section 3.
 These updates introduce CMP URIs using a Well-known prefix.
+It obsoletes RFC 6712 and together with I-D.ietf-lamps-rfc4210bis and it also obsoletes RFC 9480.

 Authors: Michael Richardson, Owen Friel, David von Oheimb, Dan Harkins